Nurudeen010/alx-backend-user-data/README.md

-# Let deat with data at the backend
+# Let deal with data at the backend